Crankums/value-extract/README.md

 v 0.2.0: changed output to table format for easier copying to Loader v 0.2.1: refactored `valueExtractor()` function to accomodate change in input
     -input string originally had `u` artifacts, which were an older Python element, indicating the item was a Unicode string.
 They are no longer necessary since DSAdmin updated.
-    -Parsing out the series of dictionaries creates a empty string at index 0, so it was necessary to skip the first element of the resulting list to properly execute JSON parsing on the other elements.
-My next update hopes to fix this.
+    -Parsing out the series of dictionaries creates a empty string at index 0, so it was necessary to skip the first element of the resulting list to properly execute JSON parsing on the other elements. v 0.2.2: extracts table data population from `handleSubmit()` function.